kshedden/case_studies/methods/factor-overview.md

 where the $b_j \in {\mathbb R}^p$ are coefficient vectors defining the "indices" in $X$ that predict $Y$.
-The span of $b_1, \ldots, b_q$ is known as the "dimension reduction" subpsace for the regression function $E[Y|X=x]$.
+The span of $b_1, \ldots, b_q$ is known as the "sufficient dimension reduction" (SDR) subpsace for the regression function $E[Y|X=x]$.
 The link function $f$ must be non-linear, since in a linear $f$, the multiple indices would collapse down to a single index.

 An appealing feature of the DR approach is that it incorporates a link function $f$ but this function does not need to be known.
 Thus, DR provides a